StructRe: Rewriting for Structured Shape Modeling: Results and Discussion

 \subsection{Limitations and future work}

 Our work only makes a first step toward rewriting based structured shape modeling.
-In addition to enhancing the network accuracy by for example using finer patch grids (e.g. $16^3$) to recognize small parts and learning part rotations for more compact shape codes, there are several major directions worth exploration in future works.
+However, for shapes with complex geometry, such as the vase in Fig. \ref{fig:vis_failure_cases} left, our model struggles to reconstruct accurate details.
+Additionally, for shapes with regular patterns, such as the trashcan in Fig. \ref{fig:vis_failure_cases} right, the model has difficulty recovering the patterns precisely.
+To enhance the network accuracy in these cases, one can use finer patch grids (e.g. $16^3$) to recognize small parts, learn part rotations for more compact shape codes, and detect and apply regular patterns as constraints.
+Additionally, there are several major directions worth exploration in future works.

 \paragraph{Enriching semantics} Compared with previous category specific works, our network does not explicitly encode the semantics of object parts or the symmetry among sibling parts, but rather focus on cross-category and novel category generalization.
 However, given larger-scale data, both semantics and symmetrical constraints can be encoded by augmenting parts with additional attributes ($\Sigma$ of Eq.~(\ref{eq:rewrite})) and the rewriting network with corresponding embedding and prediction layers (Sec.~\ref{subsec:rewrite_network}).